Michael White (psychotherapist)

 Michael White (29 December 1948 - 4 April 2008) was an Australian social worker and family therapist.
 He is known as the founder of narrative therapy, and for his significant contribution to psychotherapy and family therapy, which have been a source of techniques adopted by other approaches.

-Biography
+Early life and education

 Michael Kingsley White was born and raised in Adelaide, South Australia.
-His first professional job was as a probation and welfare worker.
-He earned an undergraduate social work degree from the University of South Australia in 1979 and worked as a psychiatric social worker at the Adelaide Children's Hospital.
+He dropped out of school at sixteen years old and took a job in a draughtsman's office.
+He discovered that his skills were in talking to and listening to people, and so he eventually became a probation and welfare worker.
+He earned an undergraduate social work degree from the University of South Australia in 1979.

+Career

+After university, White worked as a psychiatric social worker at the Adelaide Children's Hospital.
 He founded the Dulwich Centre in 1983 and began a private practice as a family therapist.
 He continued to be associated with Dulwich Centre until his death.

-White was a practicing social worker and co-director of the Dulwich Centre in Adelaide, South Australia, and was author of several books of importance in the field of family therapy and narrative therapy.
+Together with David Epston, White developed the school of thought that came to be known as narrative therapy.
+One of their first collaborations, and perhaps their most influential book, was Narrative Means to Therapeutic Ends, published in 1990 by W.W.
+Norton.